flutter/website/get-started/codelab/index.md

     but they aren't yet interactive.
 </li>

-<li markdown="1"> Make the hearts tappable in the `_buildRow` method.
+<li markdown="1"> Make the hearts tappable in the `_buildRow` function.
     If a word entry has already been added to favorites, tapping it again removes it from favorites.
-When the heart has been tapped, the method calls `setState()` to notify the framework that state has changed.
+When the heart has been tapped, the function calls `setState()` to notify the framework that state has changed.

 <aside class="alert alert-success" markdown="1">